• Skip to primary navigation

 FAQ

-• What is a Calzone vs a Panzerotti or Panzarotti? –A Panzerotti or Calzoni Fritti is usually a small Calzone that is fried instead of baked that originated in Southern Italy.
-So the unhealthy version of a calzone really 😉
+• What is a Calzone vs Panzerotti or Panzarotti? – A Panzerotti or Calzoni Fritti is usually a small calzone that is fried instead of baked and that originated in Southern Italy.
+So the more indulgent version of a classic calzone.

-• What is Stromboli vs Calzone? – Stromboli was actually invented in the United States in the 1950s and named after the movie Stromboli.
-Similar to a calzone, a stromboli is actually a rolled up pizza, and then baked.
-So imagine preparing a thin crust pizza with toppings, then rolling it like a newspaper and baking it.
+• Stromboli vs Calzone – Stromboli was actually invented in the United States in the 1950s and named after the classic movie Stromboli.
+Similar to a calzone and a Wellington, a stromboli is essentially a baked rolled up pizza.
+So imagine preparing a thin crust pizza with all your favorite toppings, then rolling it like a newspaper and baking it.
+That’s all!

 Best Oven Baked Vegan Calzone